cs79/samsung_data_assignment/README.md

 * 3. Read in data and labels; merge sets
 * 4. Extract measurements on means and standard deviations
 * 5. Label activities
-* 6. Create tidy dataset and write to file
+* 6. Create tidy dataset with labeled activity names and write to file

 ### 1. Getting the data
 The script in this section sets zipURL to the URL of the zip file containing the data.